MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-card.md

 [!INCLUDE [applies-yes-desktop-yes-service](../includes/applies-yes-desktop-yes-service.md)]

 A single number, such as total sales, market share year over year, or total opportunities, is sometimes the most important thing you want to track.
-A type of visualization in Power BI called a *card* may be the best way to view that number.
-As with almost all of the native Power BI visualizations, you can create cards using the report editor or Q&A.
+A type of visualization in Power BI called a *card* might be the best way to view that number.
+As with almost all of the native Power BI visualizations, you can create cards with the report editor or Q&A. Here is an example of a card visualization:

 :::image type="content" source="media/power-bi-visualization-card/power-bi-opportunities-card.png" alt-text="Screenshot of card visualization.":::